Krishneshvar/academic-analyzer/README.md

 # online-code-editor

-A project that allows you to code on a browser based code editor (Monaco by Microsoft).
+A project that allows you to code on a browser based code editor ([Monaco editor](https://microsoft.github.io/monaco-editor/) by [Microsoft](https://www.microsoft.com/en-in)).